Air Quality Index: What to Do When Air Quality Is Bad in Your Area

-Here's what to know about poor air quality and how to stay safe.
+Here's how poor air quality affects your health and how to stay safe.

-As wildfires ravage Canada and smoke bellows down into the eastern US, air alerts have been issued in several cities and regions and many are asking themselves how they can protect themselves against smoke and overall poor air quality.
+As wildfires ravage Canada and smoke billows across the border into the US, air alerts have been issued in several US cities and regions and many are asking themselves how they can protect themselves against smoke and overall poor air quality.
 Will adding an air purifier help?
 (Spoiler alert: It will.)
 And should you avoid outdoor activities completely when air quality is bad?

 Read more: Poor Air Quality and Gas Stoves Don't Mix.
 Here's What You Need To Know

-Thankfully, a resource called the Air Quality Index, or AQI, was created by the US Environmental Protection Agency to help monitor air quality so you can understand the impact it may have on your health.
+A resource called the Air Quality Index, or AQI, was created by the US Environmental Protection Agency in 1999 to help monitor air quality so you can understand the impact it may have on your health.
 So, how important is the AQI and what should you do if the fires and smoke are affecting the air quality where you are?

 The AQI reports on how clean or polluted the air in your area is, and what effects breathing the outdoor air may have on your health.
 The AQI forecast is available in 400 US cities, and you can view regional maps that rate the air quality across the US and Canada.
 The index is on a scale of 0 to 500 (0 being clean air and 500 being heavy pollution).
 Outside the US, you can check the World Air Quality Index for air pollution ratings across the globe.